 Identities are Smart Contract, deployed on the Ethereum Main Network.
-Any implementation standard to the ERC734 and ERC735 proposals are supported by the InvestorID standard, and thus with any service that supports the InvestorID standard.
+Any implementation standard to the ERC734 and ERC735 proposals are supported by the OnchainID standard, and thus with any service that supports the OnchainID standard.

 Yet, an Identity has no value itself.
 This is the information (claims) attached to it that gives credit to the identity.